mtnbkr88/ESP32CAMRemotePIR/README.md

   - Battery voltage indicator is connected to GPIO12.
   - PIR motion sensor is connected to GPIO13.
   - Pictures are JPG and videos are AVI.
-  - Uses a simple email utility I enhanced to send buffers or files which is embedded in this sketch and also now found on github.
+  - Uses a simple email utility I enhanced to send buffers or files which embedded in this sketch and is also now found on github.

-Use a 2N4401 transistor with the collector hooked to a 1K resistor then hooked to GPIO13.
-Connect the Dout wire from the PIR to a 1K resistor then connect to base of transistor.
-Connect the emitter of the transistor to GND.
 See ECRP_Schematic.jpg for a picture of the wiring.

-Used pinMode(GPIO_NUM_13, INPUT_PULLUP) in the setup to pull the pin high.
-Now when motion is detected, GPIO13 will be pulled low, otherwise it will be high.
+Used pinMode(GPIO_NUM_13, INPUT_PULLDOWN) in the setup to pull the pin low.
+Now when motion is detected, GPIO13 will be pulled high, otherwise it will be low.

 ECRP_Main.jpg shows the main screen for the ESP32-CAM Remote PIR web site.